code42/code42cli/docs/userguides/cases.md

 # Add and Manage Cases

-To create a new case, only providing the name is required.
+To create a new case, only the name is required.
 Other attributes are optional and can be provided through the available flags.

-The following command creates a case with the subject and assignee users indicated by their respective UIDs.
+The following command creates a case with the `subject` and `assignee` user indicated by their respective UIDs.
 ```bash
 code42 cases create My-Case --subject 123 --assignee 456 --description "Sample case"
 ```